c2chang/heroku_sinatra_mongoid/README.md

 Just type the following to execute:

-    ruby app.rb
+    heroku open

-Note: you must add the MongoLab addon (heroku addons:add mongolab) to use the uri variable in mongoid.yml.
+Note: you must add the MongoLab addon (heroku addons:add mongolab) to use the URI variable in mongoid.yml.

 Documentation: [MongoLab on Heroku](https://devcenter.heroku.com/articles/mongolab) and [Mongoid](http://mongoid.org/en/mongoid/docs/installation.html).